 1) Open a web browser and navigate to the IP address of the Control Surface by typing in the IP address in the address bar.
 You should receive a prompt enter a username and password (Username: admin Password: admin).
 On the webpage, click 'Local IP Config' on the left hand side and change the IP Type to Static IP.
 Enter the Static IP, Submask, and Gateway address that you'd like to use for the Control Surface then click 'Save'.

 3) The TriCaster or VMC should display that a device is plugged into the NIC in the Network and Sharing Center, you'll need to statically assign the IP address of that NIC to be in the same octet group as the statically assigned IP of the Control Surface.
 For example, if your Control Surface is statically assigned to be 192.168.1.10 then the TriCaster or VMC's NIC should be something like 192.168.1.11.
-The Subnet mask and Gateway should be identical as well.
+The Subnet mask should be identical as well.

 Assigning a Static IP on the TriCaster or VMC: